mkoppanen/pzq/README.md

 losing more messages on crash.

 --hard-sync
-true for physical synchronization with the device, or false for logical synchronization with the file system.
-Defaults to false.
+Define this option for physical synchronization with the device, or leave out for logical synchronization with the file system.

 --inflight-size
 Defines the maximum size in bytes for the messages that are in flight.
 Setting